This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

 5. BUILD THE DIP: Add the drained eggplant flesh to the wok with the remaining onion mixture.
-Stir-fry over medium heat for 3–4 minutes, mashing and folding the eggplant with a spatula until it forms a rough, textured paste — you want personality, not baby food.
+Stir-fry over medium heat for 3-4 minutes, mashing and folding the eggplant with a spatula until it forms a rough, textured paste.
+You want personality, not baby food.
 Remove from heat.
 Stir in the kashk, chopped wok-charred walnuts, lemon juice, salt, and black pepper.
 Taste aggressively and adjust: more kashk for tang, more lemon for brightness, more salt for depth.

-6. PLATE WITH INTENTION: Spread the warm dip onto a wide, shallow bowl or plate using the back of a spoon to create swoops and valleys — the valleys will hold your garnishes.
+6. PLATE WITH INTENTION: Spread the warm dip onto a wide, shallow bowl or plate using the back of a spoon to create swoops and valleys.
+The valleys will hold your garnishes.
 Drizzle generously with ramp oil, letting it pool in the dips.
 Spoon the reserved caramelized onion mixture over the top.
 Scatter whole wok-charred walnuts, a heavy pinch of crumbled dried mint, Aleppo pepper, and barberries if using.
 Add a final drizzle of kashk directly from the container in thin ribbons.

 Variations